aliza-h/tic-tac-toe-collab/README.md

 	* A draw is a filled grid without a winner.

 **Bonuses:**
 * Grid shouldn't be playable after game ends.
 Have a reset button.
-Losing symbols goes first.
+Losing symbol goes first.
 * Make the game responsive (i.e., let it play on smaler screens)